vitto-vitto/vitto-vitto/README.md

 ## Hi!
 I'm Victor Cardenas (or vitto-vitto =D),

-### I'm passionate about all kinds of technologies, from pure machanics tech to fully digital tech.
+### I'm passionate about all kinds of technologies, from pure mechanics tech to fully digital tech.
 Always looking to learn more about the area of web developing that is simply amazing!

 - 🌱 I’m currently learning about DOM manipulation and VueJS
 - 👯 I’m looking to collaborate on every kind of social project involving technology